 \subsection{Applications}

-\begin{theorem} Suppose $f$ is a $C^{1+\beta}$ diffeomorphism of a compact smooth boundary-less manifold of a dimension greater than $1$, and suppose $f$ has a hyperbolic measure which realizes the topological entropy.
-Then where $P_n(f):=\#\{x\in M: f^n(x)=x\}$ and $h_{top}(f)$ is the topological entropy. \end{theorem}
+\begin{theorem} Suppose $f$ is a $C^{1+\beta}$ diffeomorphism of a compact smooth boundary-less manifold of dimension greater than $1$, and suppose $f$ has a hyperbolic measure of maximal entropy.
+Then where $P_n(f):=\#\{x\in M: f^n(x)=x\}$ and $h_{top}(f)$ is the topological entropy of $f$. \end{theorem}

-\begin{theorem} Suppose $f$ is a $C^{1+\beta}$ diffeomorphism of a compact smooth boundary-less manifold of a dimension greater than $1$.
-Then $f$ possesses at most countably many hyperbolic measures which realize the topological entropy. \end{theorem} Theorems \ref{t4.2.1} and \ref{t4.2.2} follows from our main results as in \cite{Sarig}, see also \cite{K3,Bu4}.
-Unlike in the case of surfaces, in dimension 3 and onwards measures of positive maximal entropy are not necessarily hyperbolic (consider e.g. the product of a hyperbolic toral automorphism and an irrational rotation).
+\begin{theorem} Suppose $f$ is a $C^{1+\beta}$ diffeomorphism of a compact smooth boundaryless manifold of dimension greater than $1$.
+Then $f$ possesses at most countably many ergodic hyperbolic measures of maximal entropy. \end{theorem} Theorems \ref{t4.2.1} and \ref{t4.2.2} follows from our main results as in \cite{Sarig}, see also \cite{K3,Bu4}.
+Unlike the case of surfaces, in dimension 3 and onwards measures of positive maximal entropy are not necessarily hyperbolic (consider e.g. the product of a hyperbolic toral automorphism and an irrational rotation).